-OBJ: Discuss ethical and legal issues that arise in the critical care setting.

-TOP: Nursing Process Step: Implementation

-MSC: NCLEX: Safe and Effective Care Environment

-- 14. When addressing an ethical dilemma, contextual, physiological, and personal factors of the situation must be considered.
+- DIF: Cognitive Level: Analyze/Analysis - OBJ: Discuss ethical and legal issues that arise in the critical care setting. - TOP: Nursing Process Step: Implementation - MSC: NCLEX Client Needs Category: Safe and Effective Care Environment - 14.
+When addressing an ethical dilemma, contextual, physiological, and personal factors of the situation must be considered.
 Which of the following is an example of a personal factor? - a.
-The hospital has a policy that everyone must have an advanced directive on the chart. - b.
-The patient has lost 20 pounds in the past month and is fatigued all of time. - c.
+The hospital has a policy that everyone must have an advance directive on the chart. - b.
+The patient has lost 20 pounds in the past month and is fatigued all the time. - c.
 The patient has told you what quality of life means and his or her wishes. - d.
 The physician considers care to be futile in a given situation.